-- Changes in medical or disability expenses unless exceeding \$5,000 - Head, spouse or co-head turns 62 - A youth turns 18 - Full-time student status ceases - Changes in assets, including lump sum receipts - If an employed family member stops being a full-time student
+- Changes in medical or disability expenses unless exceeding \$5,000 - Head, spouse or co-head turns 62 - A youth turns 18 - Full-time student status ceases - Changes in assets, including lump sum receipts, under \$50,000 - If an employed family member stops being a full-time student

 However, if in addition to a required change, a non-disabled head, spouse or co-head has turned 62 since the last certification, and is the household status is not already elderly or disabled, their status will change and they will receive the corresponding deduction.
 Additionally, if a minor has turned 18 since the last certification, their status go from dependent to other adult.
-When HRHA observes this, staff aim to verify if that household member is a full-time student, as if they lose their dependent status it will cause an increase in the rent, unrelated to any other circumstances tied to the interim.

-16.2.3.1 Decreases in Income - Exceptions
+16.2.3.1 DECREASES IN INCOME - EXCEPTIONS